4 min readMailsnail

 Open Claude Code in any project and run:

-Then set MAIL_PROVIDER=managed and MAIL_API_BASE_URL=https://api.mailsnail.dev in your client's env, and ask the agent to send you a postcard.
-It will.
+Then run /mcp, select mailsnail, and choose Authenticate — adding a server registers it but doesn't open the browser on its own.
+Sign in, ask the agent to send you a postcard, and it will.
 The full setup walkthrough, with copy-paste config for every major client, lives at /setup.

 What's next